alvarogarcia7/blog_source/README.markdown

 ### Get all the categories from a Self-Study aggregation

 (Note: in mac os x, the ``sed`` command works differently.
-You can start an ubuntu with this:
+You can start a ubuntu with this:

 ```bash
 docker run -v $(pwd):/app -it ubuntu /bin/bash